-When you start your own business, it’s easy to get caught up in the ‘how’ of it all: how to turn your business plan into a reality, how to balance your finances, how to find the right resources to invest in, etc. There’s your target audience to think of, the contacts you need to make and the platforms you need to market yourself effectively, alongside the other logistics of running a business.
+Brand purpose is essential to your business survival.
+But when you start your own business, it’s easy to get caught up in the ‘how’ of it all: how to turn your business plan into a reality or how to balance your finances.
+Plus, there’s clients to think of, as well as the daily humdrum of running a business.

-By focusing on how to achieve, you can lose sight of what you wanted to achieve, and why.
-Once your business is properly established, and your brain is consumed by keeping things afloat, it’s even easier to forget about the ‘why’ — the reason you started your business in the first place.
+By focusing on HOW to achieve, you can lose sight of WHAT you wanted to achieve, and WHY.
+Once your business is properly established, and you dedicate all your time and energy to keeping things afloat, it’s even easier to forget about the ‘why’ — the reason you started your business in the first place.

-Now, I know what you’re thinking: the reason it all began is simply a catalyst for you starting your business, so it doesn’t actually matter in the long run, right?
+You may be thinking: the reason it all began is simply a motive, a catalyst that stays in the past, so it doesn’t actually matter in the long run, right?
 But this couldn’t be further from the truth.
-The ‘why’is intrinsic to any successful business.
+The ‘why’ is intrinsic to any successful business.
 It’s the driving force behind the scenes, the very reason you get up in the morning and invest so much effort into what you do; it’s your brand purpose.
 And it’s key to your business’ survival.

 Brand purpose is the reason why your business exists, beyond making money.
 After all, financial success is pretty much a given purpose for the majority of businesses.
 Brand purpose, therefore, looks at the wider picture.
 It’s the motivation to offer something to the world, to make a difference.
 As such, your brand purpose is often something selfless, something that resonates with people and makes them feel something on an emotional level.
 It’s your business’ identity; it’s unique to you and is what sets you apart from other businesses in the eyes of your audience.